jimratliff/GenoMac-user/README.md

   - Open the Google Doc document “[Project GenoMac: Text-exchange Document](https://docs.google.com/document/d/1RCbwjLHPidxRJJcvzILKGwtSkKpDrm8dT1fgJxlUdZ4/edit?usp=sharing)]”

 ### Cloning this repo
-(NOTE: USER_CONFIGURER will have already performed this step.)
+(NOTE: USER_CONFIGURER will have already performed this step because the GenoMac-system performs this step for USER_CONFIGURER.)

 For each user, this repo should be cloned to the user’s home directory at `~/.genomac-user`.

-Launch Terminal.
+Launch iTerm.
 Then copy the following code block and paste into iTerm:
 ```shell
 mkdir -p ~/.genomac-user
 cd ~/.genomac-user